 We are a blank check company incorporated as a Cayman Islands exempted company on November 6, 2018 and formed for the purpose of effecting a merger, amalgamation, share exchange, asset acquisition, share purchase, reorganization or similar business combination with one or more businesses ("Business Combination").
-Although we are not limited to a particular business, industry or geographical location for purposes of consummating a Business Combination, we intend to focus our search for a target in Argentina and/or Brazil focused on industries that we believe have favorable prospects and a high likelihood of generating strong risk-adjusted returns for our shareholders.
+Although we are not limited to a particular business, industry or geographical location for purposes of consummating a Business Combination, we have initially focused our search for a target in Argentina and/or Brazil focused on industries that we believe have favorable prospects and a high likelihood of generating strong risk-adjusted returns for our shareholders.
 These industries include, but are not limited to, the consumer, telecommunications and technology, energy, financial services and real estate sectors.

-Subsequent to the quarterly period covered by this Quarterly Report, on April 8, 2019, we consummated our initial public offering ("Initial Public Offering") of 28,750,000 units ("Units") at an offering price of \$10.00 per Unit, including the issuance of 3,750,000 Units as a result of the underwriters' full exercise of their overallotment option, generating gross proceeds of \$287,500,000.
+The registration statement for our initial public offering ("Initial Public Offering") was declared effective on April 3, 2019.
+On April 8, 2019, we consummated our Initial Public Offering of 28,750,000 units ("Units") at an offering price of \$10.00 per Unit, including the issuance of 3,750,000 Units as a result of the underwriters' full exercise of their over-allotment option, generating gross proceeds of \$287,500,000.
 Each Unit consists of one ordinary share, par value \$0.0001 per share, and one-half of one warrant, each whole warrant entitling the holder thereof to purchase one ordinary share at a price of \$11.50 per share, subject to adjustment.
-An aggregate of 2,500,000 Units were purchased by certain affiliates of the Sponsor in the Initial Public Offering for gross proceeds of \$25,000,000 ("Affiliate Units").
+An aggregate of 2,500,000 Units were purchased by certain affiliates of our Sponsor in our Initial Public Offering for gross proceeds of \$25,000,000 ("Affiliate Units").

-Simultaneously with the consummation of the Initial Public Offering and the full over-allotment option, we consummated a private placement (the "Private Placement") of 7,750,000 warrants ("Private Placement Warrants") to our Sponsor at a price of \$1.00 per Private Placement Warrant, generating total proceeds of \$7,750,000.
-Following the Initial Public Offering and the Private Placement, and after deducting offering expenses, \$287,500,000 (including \$9,187,500 of deferred underwriting commissions) were placed in a trust account established for the benefit of our public shareholders (the "Trust Account").
+Simultaneously with the consummation of our Initial Public Offering and the full over-allotment option, we consummated a private placement (the "Private Placement") of 7,750,000 warrants ("Private Placement Warrants") to our Sponsor at a price of \$1.00 per Private Placement Warrant, generating total proceeds of \$7,750,000.
+Following our Initial Public Offering and the Private Placement, and after deducting offering expenses, \$287,500,000 (including \$9,187,500 of deferred underwriting commissions) were placed in a trust account established for the benefit of our public shareholders (the "Trust Account").

-If we are unable to complete an initial Business Combination within 24 months from the closing of the Initial Public Offering, or April 8, 2021 ("Combination Period"), we will (1) cease all operations except for the purpose of winding up, (2) as promptly as reasonably possible but no more than 10 business days thereafter, subject to lawfully available funds therefor, redeem the public shares, at a per-share price, payable in cash, equal to the aggregate amount then on deposit in the Trust Account, including interest (less up to \$100,000 of interest to pay dissolution expenses and which interest shall be net of taxes payable), divided by the number of then issued and outstanding public shares, which redemption will completely extinguish public shareholders' rights as shareholders (including the right to receive further liquidating distributions, if any), subject to applicable law, and (3) as promptly as reasonably possible following such redemption, subject to the approval of our remaining shareholders and our board of directors, dissolve and liquidate, subject in each case to our obligations under Cayman Islands law to provide for claims of creditors and the requirements of other applicable law.
+If we are unable to complete an initial Business Combination by April 8, 2021, we will (1) cease all operations except for the purpose of winding up, (2) as promptly as reasonably possible but not more than 10 business days thereafter, subject to lawfully available funds therefor, redeem the public shares, at a per-share price, payable in cash, equal to the aggregate amount then on deposit in the Trust Account, including interest (less up to \$100,000 of interest to pay dissolution expenses and which interest shall be net of taxes payable), divided by the number of then issued and outstanding public shares, which redemption will completely extinguish public shareholders' rights as shareholders (including the right to receive further liquidating distributions, if any), subject to applicable law, and (3) as promptly as reasonably possible following such redemption, subject to the approval of our remaining shareholders and our board of directors, dissolve and liquidate, subject in each case to our obligations under Cayman Islands law to provide for claims of creditors and the requirements of other applicable law.